-You can use the following features to capture the functionality of your host application:
+The Design Tool provides the following features to aid you in encapsulating the functionality of your host application:

 The Design Tool is capable of connecting to any one of following hosts: